anjalig21/The-Shoppies/README.md

 # The-Shoppies
-This is my take on The Shoppies project for the Shopify Frontend Development Challenge.
-This project allows you to search for any movie on the OMDB API (https://www.omdbapi.com/) in order to nominate them (up to 5).
+This project allows you to search for any movie on the OMDB API (https://www.omdbapi.com/) in order to nominate them.
+You can nominate up to 5 movies!
 Enjoy Nominating 😉.

 ## Try it Yourself
 You can nominate movies by clicking this link: [The Shoppies](https://theshopifyshoppies.web.app/) <br/>